Rolling Boxcar Updates From Battle Mountain – August 4, 2019

 June 20 – One full week in Battle Mountain today - and it was a really full week.
 We stood down on Sunday (which we will continue to do) and have averaged 10 hours a day.
 I am borderline close to being sunburned on both arms but so far am avoiding it.
 Drinking LOTS of water.
 Our home brew penetrating oil mixture is working pretty well.
 Drilling out far fewer screws than I had feared (still too many though).
 Both props, both engines, and all fairings on outer wing panels topside are off.
 Most of the floorboards are out.
 Lots of work!
 Just the pigeon poo removal alone was a Titanic undertaking.
 We are pleased with the results so far.
 Tonight I treated John to a steak dinner as a celebration of out first week on the job.

-Many thanks to Dave for providing these informative and colorful updates!
+Many thanks to Dave and John for providing these informative and colorful updates!

 AMC Museum C-119 Restoration – July 8, 2019